turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 ### Abstraction

-Abstraction is a technique common to object oriented programming that allows us to hide unnecessary details from the user.
+Abstraction is a technique that allows us to hide unnecessary details from the user.
 In this example we will use abstraction to create a PORO, `search_results`, that serves as an interface that hides more complex behavior.

 It's common for pages to require data from multiple locations.
 For example, a dashboard might need to reach out to multiple tables and perhaps make some API calls in order to display all of the required data.
 One strategy is to send in several instance variables which is likely what you have done up until this point.

 Sandy Metz has a [list of rules for developers](https://thoughtbot.com/blog/sandi-metz-rules-for-developers) These rules are based on patterns observed through decades of object oriented programming with the intent of building applications that are less painful to maintain and change.
 One of those rules is "Controllers can instantiate only one object.
 Therefore, views can only know about one instance variable and views should only send messages to that object".

 Creating a PORO allows us to send one object into the view.
+With this single object we can hide the implementation details from the view and shield it from changes that may occur in other parts of the application i.e if the JSON structure of our API response changes we do not need to change the view.
 We're going a step further here by not using an instance variable.
 The blog post linked above discusses this more in depth and has further reading if you are interested.

 ### The Law of Demeter